 There are some specific considerations when configuring VLAN IDs in NAT, Transparent, or Out-of-Path mode.
 In NAT mode, you have the option to have a VLAN ID for both the Router (Internet) LAN interface and the Server LAN interface.
-Even though the WebMuxTM will allow for both sides to have the same VLAN ID, it is still recommended that you have a different VLAN ID for each to ensure complete network separation between both sides.
+Even though the WebMuxTM will allow for both sides to have the same

-In Transparent mode, you will only have one Bridge IP address, but you will need to create a VLAN ID on both the Router (Internet) LAN interface and the Server
+VLAN ID, it is still recommended that you have a different VLAN ID for each to ensure complete network separation between both sides.

-LAN interface.
-The WebMux[TM] will allow you to create the same VLAN ID on both interfaces, but this is not recommended, unless each physical side is on a separate switch completely isolated from each other.
+In Transparent mode, you will only have one Bridge IP address, but you will need to create a VLAN ID on both the Router (Internet) LAN interface and the Server LAN interface.
+The WebMuxTM will allow you to create the same VLAN ID on both interfaces, but this is not recommended, unless each physical side is on a separate switch completely isolated from each other.
 Be careful of Ethernet Bridge loops.

-In Out-of-Path mode, you only have one VLAN ID to assign since there is will only be one network connection from the WebMuxTM.
-Since the Router (Internet) LAN interface and Server LAN interface are bonded in a Link Agreggation Group, both interfaces have identical configuration (unless the port bonding is specifically disabled - see Appendix 10).
+In Out-of-Path mode, you only have one VLAN ID to assign for the original network since the WebMux only uses one network for both incoming traffic from clients and outgoing traffic to the servers.
+In Out-of-Path mode, the Internet LAN interface and Server LAN interface are bonded in a Link Aggregation Group, and both interfaces have identical configuration (unless the port bonding is specifically disabled - see Appendix 10).